-When it comes to building and establishing credit, we all have to start somewhere.
-But when you are just beginning your credit journey, getting your foot in the door can be an upward battle.
-Luckily, there’s a way to start building and improving credit without having to be preapproved.
-Being added as an authorized user on someone else’s credit card could be the credit building opportunity you are looking for.
+When building and establishing credit, we all have to start somewhere.
+But when you begin your credit journey, getting your foot in the door can be an uphill battle.
+Luckily, becoming an authorized user on a credit card can help you start building credit without being preapproved.

-Becoming an authorized user can improve your credit score, but it can harm it as well.
-You’ll want to be added to an account that is in good standing and has a record of on-time payments.
-Before becoming an authorized user, make sure you understand the basics, risks, and expectations.
+Becoming an authorized user can improve your credit score and potentially hurt it.
+You’ll want to be added to an account in good standing with a record of on-time payments.
+Before becoming an authorized user, understand the basics, risks, and expectations.

 How does being an authorized user affect your credit score?

-Authorized users don’t necessarily need to use the credit card in order to reap a credit score benefit.
-Even if you never use the card, the card activity can still be used to positively impact your credit as long as the card issuer reports authorized users to the credit bureaus.
+It’s not necessary to use a credit card to improve an authorized user’s credit score.
+Even if you never use the card, the card activity can positively impact your credit if the card issuer reports authorized users to the three credit bureaus.
 However, if your authorized user status doesn’t show up on your credit reports, it won’t help your score.

 Can being an authorized user hurt your credit?

-Pros and cons of being an authorized user
+Pros and cons of being an authorized credit card user

-Before agreeing to become an authorized user on someone else’s credit card, review the following advantages and disadvantages.
+Before agreeing to become an authorized user on a credit card, make sure to think about the advantages and disadvantages of doing so: